primehra/Sudoku/README.md

 /**********************************************************************
  *  Instructions for how to run your program
  **********************************************************************/

-To run the program, you would run the playSudoku.java class, typing "java playSudoku [textfile]" into the command line.
-You would then view the running program and start playing.
+Open the playSudoku class, and run using a starter sudoku file.
 To input a value, you click on the square you are trying to change and then type the value you want to input.
 Any error messages and illegalArgumentExceptions will be shown in the terminal.

 /**********************************************************************
- *  Any additional features you added beyond the assignment specifications
+ *  Any additional features
  **********************************************************************/

-I implemented the first extra credit option of creating a clear method.
-If the user clicks on a square and presses the space bar, all user inputted numbers will be cleared from the board.
+Space button - will clear all user-inputted values

 /**********************************************************************
  *  A brief description of each file and its purpose
  **********************************************************************/

  sudokuExample.txt - starter file for the sudoku table playSudoku.java -  class used to run the game, handle all mouse clicks and user
      inputs, and create the board and 2d starter array